It’s been raining off and on today and poured buckets for a while this afternoon.

 I was stumped.
 I don’t know what he’s allergic to and I had no idea what was blooming.
 I don’t have pollen allergies any more (they mysteriously disappeared when I was in my 30s) so I can’t even cue on my own reactions to figure out the cause.

-They aren’t the only species who do this.
-Many birds time their journey north to coincide with the blooming of their favorite trees.
-I learned this from Chuck Tague years ago and was reminded of it by his April 22nd blog on spring migration.
+In fact, many birds time their journey north to coincide with the blooming of their favorite trees.
+I learned this from Chuck Tague years ago and was reminded of it by his blog on Leaf Out.

 So now I have an answer.
 My husband is probably allergic to oak pollen.